Buying goods in another Member State

 - wines (including a maximum of 60 litres of sparkling wines) 90 litres

 - beers 110 litres

 As regards tobacco products, EU countries may limit the number of cigarettes you can bring with you from certain other EU countries which do not yet charge the minimum level of excise duty.
 This limit cannot be lower than 300 cigarettes.
-At current stage, Austria, Croatia, Denmark, Germany, Ireland, Italy, Slovenia and Sweden apply this lower limit for travellers coming from Bulgaria, Croatia, Hungary, Latvia, Lithuania or Romania.
+At current stage, Austria, Denmark, France, Germany, Ireland, Italy, Slovenia and Sweden apply this lower limit for travellers coming from Bulgaria, Croatia, Hungary, Latvia or Lithuania.